-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with high-quality information.
-If you would like to tell us about a blog, nominate them by emailing us at firstname.lastname@example.org!
+We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+Nominate your favorite blog by emailing us at firstname.lastname@example.org!

 Tweet her @pickyeaterblog